mrmins/C-StoreProcedureModelBinding/README.md

 # Entity Framework C# Stored Procedure Model Binding
-These classes can help you to do easier the excecution of store Stored Procedure and binding it to a model.
+These classes can help you to do easier the execution of store Stored Procedure and binding it to a model.

 #How it's working?
-The Stored Procedure is excecuted with a `dbContext.Database.Connection.CreateCommand()` `CommandText` For that, you have need 3 values (2 requireds and 1 optional).
+The Stored Procedure is executed with a `dbContext.Database.Connection.CreateCommand()` `CommandText` For that, you have need 3 values (2 requireds and 1 optional).

 First one, you need get your `DataBaseContext` Instance.
 This classes are working with EntityFramework DataBaseContext, but you can use it without EntityFramework without problems.
-Second one, you need assign the `StoreProcedure` name, this will used as reference to excecuted.
+Second one, you need assign the `StoreProcedure` name, this will used as reference to executed.
 The third one, will be the parameters.
 You can assigne any of the `SqlDbType` you can get more reference about them here: https://msdn.microsoft.com/en-us/library/system.data.sqldbtype%28v=vs.110%29.aspx and you can add it to a list of the instance `Generic.cs`.

 **Generic.cs** get 3 values. `Key`, `Value` and `Type`.
 If you need send a parameter to your store procedure like: